 Instead, one can seek to understand the reasons for aberrant or unwanted conditions so that these can be addressed.
 For example, a horse with an injured back will throw a rider not from spite, but from a protective self-preservation instinct.
 One could beat the horse into an apathetic resignation to obey, or one could do a medical check and would find the injury so it could be treated.

-In a similar way, a person who exhibits schizophrenic, aggressive, or other symptoms and who is eating a diet devoid of fruits and vegetables, but full of stimulants, sugar, caffeine, etc., may feel completely different when put on a keto-based diet.
+In a similar way, a person who exhibits schizophrenic, aggressive, manic, or other symptoms and who is eating a diet devoid of fruits and vegetables, but full of stimulants, sugar, caffeine, etc., may feel completely different with changes and improvements to the diet.
 Their symptoms may improve or disappear altogether, without needing any medication whatsoever.
 Testing can help to determine if such correctable factors are present.

-A study out of the UK found that out of 102 subjects suffering from symptoms of schizophrenia, not a single one had a diet that met even the minimum standards of proper nutrition.6 And, another UK study showed the dramatic impact a keto-based diet had in eliminating symptoms of schizophrenia.7
+A study out of the UK found that out of 102 subjects suffering from symptoms of schizophrenia, not a single one had a diet that met even the minimum standards of proper nutrition.6 And, another UK study showed the dramatic impact that changes to the diet had in eliminating symptoms of schizophrenia.7

-Diet and nutrition are one of the foundations of effective treatment useful for mitigating and eliminating unwanted symptoms, lessening the need for medication.
+Diet and nutrition are some of the foundations of effective treatment useful for mitigating and eliminating unwanted symptoms, and lessening the need for medication.

 Most Common Reasons for Prescribing Antipsychotics